TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. function:: inet_pton(address_family, ip_string)

-   Convert an IP address from its family-specific string format to a packed, binary format. :func:`inet_pton` is useful when a library or network protocol calls for an object of type :c:type:`struct in_addr` (similar to :func:`inet_aton`) or :c:type:`struct in6_addr`.
+   Convert an IP address kutoka its family-specific string format to a packed, binary format. :func:`inet_pton` is useful when a library or network protocol calls for an object of type :c:type:`struct in_addr` (similar to :func:`inet_aton`) or :c:type:`struct in6_addr`.